marcosxaxa/challenge-2/README.md

 ```

-:grey_exclamation: Append the **-auto-approve** parameter to the command to apply automatically
+:grey_exclamation: Type **yes** when prompted to accept and apply or append the **-auto-approve** parameter to the command to apply automatically.

 ## Accessing the webpage

-This script displays a simple page showing how many tables there are on the database ec2 instance.
-The Terraform script gives an IP as output.
-Accessing this IP on a browser will display the webpage.
+When deployed, the Terraform script gives an IP as output.
+Accessing this IP on a browser will display a simple page showing how many tables are on the database in the ec2 instance.

+## Cleaning up

+To delete the resources previously created, you can use the following command:

 ```
+terraform destroy -var-file=var.tfvars -auto-approve
 ```